Walmart Black Friday 2019: All of the biggest and best deals right now

 Walmart is gearing up for Black Friday 2019 in a big way.
-The big Walmart ad (linked below) hit last week, and the megaretailer has confirmed that the bulk of the huge sales featured therein -- everything from from tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen gear, video games and more -- start online on Wed., Nov.
+The big Walmart ad (linked below) hit last week, and the megaretailer has confirmed that the bulk of the huge sales featured therein -- everything from from tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen appliances, smart home devices, video games and more -- start online on Wed., Nov.
 27 (the day before Thanksgiving) at 7 p.m.
 PT/10 p.m.
 ET.

-But keep 2 things in mind: Walmart will also have an early sale starting Friday, Nov.
+Shoppers should also keep two things in mind: Walmart will also have an early sale starting Friday, Nov.
 22 (details to come), and it's already discounted a wide variety of products.
-We've listed the highlights of the current deals below.
+We've listed the highlights of what's avialable right now in the great deals below.

 While CNET hasn't reviewed this model -- and expectations for a $100 TV aren't exactly high -- this 720p model has the Roku smart TV operating system (our favorite) and three HDMI inputs.
 Hard to complain about that feature set at this price if you're looking for a small TV for the kitchen or kids' room.